tencentyun/intlcloud-documents/product_new/容器产品中心/容器服务/用户指南/Kubernetes对象管理/自动伸缩/自动伸缩基本操作_intl_en.md

 <span id="MetricType"></span>
 ## Metric Type
-For more information on metrics and types, see [Autoscaling Metrics](https://cloud.tencent.com/document/product/457/38929).
+For more information on metrics and types, see [Notes for Automatic Scaling Indicators](https://intl.cloud.tencent.com/document/product/457/34025).